 Please see our section on Vaccination and Understanding the HPV Vaccine for more information.

 Where can I get vaccinated in the UK?

 Females can be vaccinated at school for free if they are in the recommended age group 11-18.
-Males are currently not included in the vaccination program.
-Males interested in vaccination should speak to their healthcare provider, as some private clinics offer the vaccine to males but it may not necessarily be free.
+Males who are currently not covered but who are interested in vaccination should speak to their healthcare provider, as some private clinics offer the vaccine to males but it may not necessarily be free.

-In the UK we, along with many public health, sexual health, cancer and men’s health organizations, believe that boys as well as girls should have equal access to the HPV vaccine at the age of 12/13.
-36 organisations have come together as a coalition called HPVAction to make the case for vaccinating boys.
+In the UK we, along with many public health, sexual health, cancer and men’s health organizations, believe that boys as well as girls should have equal access to the HPV vaccine.
+51 organisations have come together as a coalition called HPVAction to make the case for vaccinating boys.

 The JCVI, which advises the government, is examining whether it is cost effective to vaccinate boys and is expected to report on their findings in 2017.
 Recently the JCVI recommended that the HPV vaccine also be offered to men who have sex with men (MSM) aged 14-60 who identify themselves at sexual health clinics.
 The HPV and Anal Cancer Foundation submitted testimony in response to this recommendation commending the JCVI in their efforts but explaining that it does not go far enough in protecting men against infection with deadly HPV.